 - Alternative #1: You can also use a probiotic supplement.

 - Alternative #2: 1/8 – 1/4 teaspoon Digestive Enzyme supplement.
-You can mix it straight into the food while serving it to your cat.
+Mix it straight into the food while serving it to your cat.

-- Alternative #4: You can easily add up to 1 tablespoon of ground Chia seeds if you feel your cat could do with more fiber.
+- Alternative #4: You can quickly add up to 1 tablespoon of ground Chia seeds if you feel your cat could do with more fiber.

 Directions

-- This DIY homemade cat food recipe indicated you freeze your meat for 72 hours before feeding it to your cat to kill off any parasitic cysts and worm larvae.
+- This DIY homemade cat food recipe indicates you freeze your meat for 72 hours before feeding it to your cat to kill off parasitic cysts and worm larvae.

 - Cut the organ meats into bite-size chunks that are appropriate for your cat.